esvincres/esvincres.github.io/content/about/index.md

 featured_image: '/images/esvin.jpg'
 ---

-My name is Esvin Crescencio and this is my site dedicated to exploring the artistic designs and choices by those that have created fansites dedicated to video games.
+My name is Esvin and this is my site dedicated to exploring the artistic designs and choices by those that have created fansites dedicated to video games.

 This is my work: